Define Paths

 },

-In Next.js’s filesystem-based routing, dynamic path segments are defined inside square brackets: pages/[uid].js.
-This route handles any URL with a single path segment, such as /apples or /carrots.
-The square brackets around [uid] act as a wildcard.
+.
+This route handles any URL with a single path segment, such as /apples

 Next.js’s static generation will pre-render all the pages in your website to optimize page speed.
-To do so, Next.js must know what pages to render. getStaticPaths() tells Next.js what pages to render for a dynamic route, such as pages/[uid].js.
+To do so, Next.js must know what pages to render.
+In the Page Router, getStaticPaths()

-Next.js’ getStaticPaths() function is called once when your project is built.
-It will need to know all the possible routes for a page, so using the Prismic client’s getAllByType() query and the asLink() function, we can quickly get all the documents of a Custom Type and return that information from the Prismic API to build those paths.
+function is called once when your project is built.
+It will need to know all the possible routes for a page, so using the Prismic client’s getAllByType()

 Here’s an example:

-import * as prismicH from '@prismicio/helpers'
+import * as prismic from "@prismicio/client";

-import { createClient } from '../prismicio'
+import { createClient } from "../prismicio";

 // Fetch content from prismic

-export async function getStaticProps({ params, previewData }) {
+export async function getStaticProps({

-const client = createClient({ previewData })
+const client = createClient({ previewData });

-const page = await client.getByUID('page', params.uid)
+const page = await client.getByUID("page", params.uid);

 return {